 When and where do classes meet?

 Our studio is located at 1015 Collier Road NW Atlanta, GA 30318.
 Suite B adjacent to Miss Belly Dance (one of the largest Belly Dance wholesalers in the world).
-Click here for monthly schedule!!
+Click here for the latest class schedule!!

 What should I wear to class?

-For Zumba and BollyX classes we suggest you wear comfortable aerobic attire!
+For Zumba, Buti Yoga and BollyX classes we suggest you wear comfortable aerobic attire!

 Where do I fit?